Learnosity Toolkit (LT)

 Usage

-core vs index
+core vs bundle

-in all production settings for greater control on file size.
+Recommendation - use core in all production settings for greater control on file size.

 import { LT } from '@caspingus/lt/assessment/core';

-along with all extensions except themes.
-This is the largest file size (around 160kB for assessment and 1700kB for authoring) This is useful in development if you want to browse the extensions, but also if you happen to use all the extensions in your project.
+The bundle module contains everything in core along with all extensions except themes.
+This is the largest file size (around 280kB for assessment and 1330kB for authoring) This is useful in development if you want to browse the extensions, but also if you happen to use all the extensions in your project.

-import { LT } from '@caspingus/lt/assessment';
+import { LT } from '@caspingus/lt/assessment/bundle';

 Initialize